Useful information for bachelor students

 |Computer Science||Dipl.-Biol.
 Astrid Heinze|

-In order to get credit points for online courses:
+In order to get credit points for online courses, proceed analogously to the procedure of approval for foreign university credits (see above).

-Please request a confirmation of your internship from your intern supervisor.
-The confirmation must include the following information:
+Please request a confirmation of your internship from your internship supervisor.
+The confirmation has to include the following information:

-- Duration of your internship (must be at least 3 full calendar months)
+- Duration of your internship (at least 3 full calendar months)

 - Number of weekly working hours